Jericho1060/DU-Industry-HUD/README.md

 #### Data Collection Program

-Simply copy the json configuration from the Master Program directory and paste it on a programming board in game.
+Simply copy the json configuration from the Data Collection Program directory and paste it on a programming board in game.

 This programming board must be connected to a databank.